Variational Optimality of F\"ollmer Processes in Generative Diffusions: Conclusions

 \section{Conclusions}

-We have shown that diffusion processes transporting a point source to a prescribed target distribution admit a natural variational structure when their time-marginal evolution is fixed in the generative modeling context.
-Within the stochastic interpolant framework, this structure manifests as a family of generative diffusions sharing identical marginals but differing in their diffusion coefficients.
-Optimizing a path-space Kullback--Leibler criterion over this family selects a distinguished process that coincides with a F\"ollmer process.

-This viewpoint leads to a new characterization of F\"ollmer processes in which the reference diffusion is not imposed \emph{a priori}, but instead emerges from an optimization over admissible dynamics with prescribed marginals.
-From this perspective, interpolation schedules determine the reference process, while the target distribution enters only through endpoint constraints.
-A further consequence is that, after optimal tuning of the diffusion coefficient, different interpolation schedules become equivalent from a path-space information-theoretic standpoint.
+This paper has developed a variational analysis of generative diffusions that transport a point source to a prescribed target distribution, organized around three results.
+First, within the stochastic interpolant framework the choice of diffusion coefficient is a free parameter that does not affect marginals; minimizing a path-space Kullback--Leibler criterion over this parameter selects, in closed form, a distinguished diffusion which we identify as a F\"ollmer process.
+This yields a new variational characterization of F\"ollmer processes in which the reference diffusion is not imposed \emph{a priori}, but emerges from optimization over admissible dynamics with prescribed marginals---in particular, the schedules determine the reference process while the target enters only through endpoint constraints.
+Second, the F\"ollmer drift admits a simulation-free conditional-expectation representation across linear reference processes (Proposition~\ref{prop-Follmer-SDE}), so it can be estimated from data by square-loss regression.
+Third, once the diffusion coefficient is tuned optimally, different interpolation schedules become statistically equivalent in path-space relative entropy.

-These results clarify the role of diffusion coefficients and interpolation schedules in point-source generative models, and provide a principled foundation for their design in applications such as probabilistic forecasting and data assimilation.
+These results clarify the role of diffusion coefficients and interpolation schedules in point-source generative models, and provide a principled foundation for their design in applications such as probabilistic forecasting and data assimilation, as demonstrated on a low-dimensional and a high-dimensional experiment in Section~\ref{sec-numerical illustration}.
 More broadly, they illustrate how variational principles can be used to disentangle marginal constraints from path-space optimality in stochastic dynamics.
-Possible directions for future work include extensions to more general nonlinear reference processes, infinite-dimensional settings (e.g., \cite{chen2025scale}), problems with additional structural constraints, and time discretizations.
+Natural directions for future work include extensions to nonlinear reference processes, infinite-dimensional settings (e.g., \cite{chen2025scale}), problems with additional structural constraints, and analysis of the effect of time discretizations.